From Field to Table

 As Tyler’s cooking skills developed, he became the teacher, giving PD tips on how to prepare their catch.
 PD loved the sociableness of dove hunts but not necessarily the birds themselves, so he didn’t appreciate their succulence until Tyler taught him to cook them medium-rare.
 After that, the doves were often stuffed with jalapeños or dates or blue cheese and wrapped in bacon for the grill.
 Their “game” game went up a notch.

 Tyler’s cooking has always been informed by the bounty of Kentucky’s abundant fields and pastures.
-We may buy our duck from Farmer Joe and our rabbit from Steve Skelton, processed under USDA inspection, but in Tyler’s hands they’re transformed into dishes that call forth their untamed kin, with ingredients that may well have been foraged in the wild — ramps, chanterelles, fiddlehead ferns, nettles.
+We may buy duck from Farmer Joe and rabbit from Steve Skelton, processed under USDA inspection, but in Tyler’s hands they’re transformed into dishes that call forth their untamed kin, with ingredients that may well have been foraged in the wild — ramps, chanterelles, fiddlehead ferns, nettles.
 It’s Tyler’s best expression of his “love for nature, preservation and balance”, learned at his father’s side.

 It’s been awhile now since father and son hunted together.
 PD still goes out with friends but Tyler’s most recent hunt was several years ago.
 He had been tracking an 8-point buck for a couple of seasons and decided to try his luck one more time on a Sunday after work.